How to Deal with Lawyer Burnout

 It seems a little glib to say just be healthy.
 But living a healthy lifestyle helps our bodies cope with stress.
 Eating well, limiting alcohol and drugs, sleeping, practicing mindfulness, taking breaks, exercising – all are important.
 It’s a good start to do things to help yourself where you can.
 It’s not a magic pill.
 Actually, it’s the least we can do for ourselves.

 At least from the lawyers I know, they didn’t get into law because of the money or the prestige.
-Most lawyers had altruistic aims, even if those aims were sidelined due to enormous student loans.
+Most lawyers started with altruistic aims, but those aims got sidelined due to enormous student loans.
 Remember those dreams!

 As a lawyer, you have such power to make a positive difference in the world.
 The American Bar Association, your state bar, and other organizations desperately need pro bono legal help.
 Don’t think what you do doesn’t matter – you definitely matter!
 You can make a difference!
 You are uniquely qualified to change the world for the better.